How to set up Wi-Fi in 10 steps

-If you’ve got a broadband connection, the chances are high that your broadband provider has included a wireless modem-router as part of your package.
-You can always use modem-routers with fixed cabling, and if you’re using an older-style desktop or laptop with Ethernet connectivity, that might be all you need.
+If you’ve got a broadband connection, the chances are high that your provider has included a modem as part of your package.
+You can always use modems with fixed cabling, and if you’re using an older-style desktop or laptop with Ethernet connectivity, that might be all you need.

 However, if you’re using a smartphone, tablet or laptop that lacks direct Ethernet connectivity, these options aren’t easily available to you.
 Even if you do have a laptop with inbuilt Ethernet ports, you lose a lot of flexibility when tethered to a cable.